-As a small business owner, you have to pay for everything.
+As a small business owner, you have to pay for everything, including your own health insurance.
 You do not have the benefits of working for a corporation where health insurance, retirement savings, or other fringe benefits are provided free of charge.
 However, there are perks to being your own boss.
 You can set your own hours, you can decide what type of work to do, and you can even take advantage of several IRS tax breaks.
-These tax breaks include the Self-Employed Health Insurance Deduction.
+These tax breaks include the Self-Employed Health Insurance Deductions.

 Small Business Health Insurance Premium Deductions